Andrés Bonifacio: Start of the uprising

 Eluding an intensive manhunt, Bonifacio called thousands of Katipunan members to a mass gathering in Caloocan, where they decided to start their uprising.
-The event, marked by the tearing of cedulas (personal identity documents) was later called the "Cry of Balintawak" or "Cry of Pugad Lawin"; the exact location and date of the Cry are disputed.
+The event, marked by the tearing of cédulas (personal identity documents) was later called the "Cry of Balintawak" or "Cry of Pugad Lawin"; the exact location and date of the Cry are disputed.
 The Supreme Council of the Katipunan declared a nationwide armed revolution against Spain and called for a simultaneous coordinated attack on the capital Manila on August 29.
 Bonifacio appointed generals to lead rebel forces to Manila.
 Other Katipunan councils were also informed of their plans.
-Before hostilities erupted, Bonifacio reorganized the Katipunan into an open de facto revolutionary government with him as Supremo of the rebel army and the Supreme Council as his cabinet.
+Before hostilities erupted, Bonifacio reorganized the Katipunan into an open, de facto revolutionary government with himself as Supremo of the rebel army and the Supreme Council as his cabinet.
 On August 28, Bonifacio issued the following general proclamation:

 This manifesto is for all of you.
 It is absolutely necessary for us to stop at the earliest possible time the nameless oppositions being perpetrated on the sons of the country who are now suffering the brutal punishment and tortures in jails, and because of this, please, let all the brethren know that on Saturday, the 29th of the current month, the revolution shall commence according to our agreement.
 For this purpose, it is necessary for all towns to rise simultaneously and attack Manila at the same time.
 Anybody who obstructs this sacred ideal of the people will be considered a traitor and an enemy, except if he is ill; or is not physically fit, in which case he shall be tried according to the regulations we have put in force.